Frameworks & Arguments

 What to do when training isn't the answer

-This is uncomfortable because it can feel like you're talking yourself out of a contract.
-In my experience, the opposite is true.
+Say so.
+Clearly.
+With evidence.
 Clients remember the consultant who told them the truth.
 They trust them for the next project.
-They refer them to colleagues.

 "Half the performance problems I see are process problems, tool problems, or incentive problems dressed up as knowledge gaps."